Undergraduate majors: art (BA, BFA); art history (BA)

 ARTS:2000 Big Ideas: Creativity for a Lifetime 3 s.h.

 Exploration of what senior artists can teach about creativity and aging; interdisciplinary project-based collaborative learning opportunities that consider role of arts and creativity across a lifespan; essential skills necessary to be professionals in numerous careers including health, social work, education, humanities, and the arts; integration of teamwork and opportunities for individual growth that allow for personal development; identification of ways for students to be more creative in their own lives and work.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as ASP:2000, EDTL:2000, RHET:2000.

 ARTS:2800 Digital Arts: An Introduction 3 s.h.

 Introduction to potential of integrating art with technology, providing a foundation of skills and concepts through hands-on experimentation; lectures and demonstrations will introduce key concepts and ideas as well as the history of digital arts; in labs, students will develop skills that will form a foundation for future investigation; work may include using an Arduino, programming, and developing an interface to control a software project; the final project will be shared with the public in some way; critical discourse, in the form of writing assignments, will allow for reflection and evaluation.
 GE: Engineering Be Creative.
 Same as CINE:2800, CS:2800, DANC:2800, MUS:2800, THTR:2800.